freakboy3742/pyxero/README.md

 key = generate_idempotency_key()
 xero.invoices.put(invoice, idempotency_key=key)

-# Any reuse of the same key on a different request (such as the same request but using POST [save] instead of PUT)
+# Any reuse of the same key on a different request (such as the same request
-# will raise a 400 Bad Request
+# but using POST [save] instead of PUT) will raise a 400 Bad Request.
-xero.invoices.save(invoice, idempotency_key=key)   # Raises XeroBadRequest: None: No Message Provided
+The following will raise XeroBadRequest: None: No Message Provided xero.invoices.save(invoice, idempotency_key=key)
 ```